 In 2017, Acron Group presented a revised development strategy through 2025, based on maximising the existing production potential.

-The development programme includes several highly efficient projects at Acron and Dorogobuzh with relatively moderate capex and short payback periods.
+The development programme includes several highly efficient projects at Acron and Dorogobuzh, with relatively moderate capex and short payback periods.
+Several projects have been extended to 2026–2027.
 The compatibility of projects provides flexibility for future investments and allows the Group to keep its debt burden under control.
-The strategy caters for the consumers by expanding its product range and distribution network.
+The strategy caters for the Group’s consumers by expanding its product range and distribution network.
+Since 2017, the Group has completed 12 major projects, and expects to complete a further three in 2026.

 In 2018, the Group launched active construction at the Talitsky potash mine.
+Production at the mine is scheduled to commence in the second half of 2026.
 This project will complete Acron Group’s vertical integration for the three key elements—nitrogen, phosphorus and potassium—and will make Acron one of the most competitive NPK producers in the world.

-The strategy is expected to deliver the following results by 2025:
+The strategy is expected to deliver the following results:

-- Increased capacity and output, expanded product portfolio
+- Increased capacity and output to 11 million tonnes by 2030; expanded product portfolio

-- Higher efficiency due to processing of surplus ammonia and apatite concentrate
+- Higher profitability due to processing of surplus ammonia and apatite concentrate

-- Start of production of own potash feedstock, complete vertical integration (2026)
+- Start of production of own potash feedstock; complete vertical integration

 - Significantly broader distribution and stronger presence in the key markets